 In the old days, people carried guide books, or maybe some key pages (photocopied or torn out to keep weight down).
 In this day and age, nobody travels without a phone anyway, so make use of it.
 A Smartphone is basically a mini laptop, Kindle, GPS and entertainment centre in your pocket… why not leverage its power?

-Download a digital travel guide (don’t rely on online/signal access) and practise navigating it.
+Download a digital travel guide (don’t rely on online/signal access) and practice navigating it.
 No extra weight, and exponentially more functionality.
 Make sure you have a simple game on your phone too.
 That little time-killer can make the difference between festering over an hour’s delay, and the joy of that new high score.
 Download a book or magazine for your down-time as well.
 Netflix and other streaming services offer downloads too, so you can have a movie on hand to fill in the gaps when travelling.

 3. Learn Some Local Niceties